I-1-2-46.Administrative Review of the Amount of the Fee Under the Fee Agreement Process — Procedures

 1. Decision Maker's Approval Determination was Correct

-Review the decision maker's fee agreement approval to determine if the approval was correct.
+The reviewing official will review the decision maker's fee agreement approval to determine if the approval was correct.
 See HALLEX I-1-2-43 E for evaluation considerations.
-If the decision maker's approval determination was correct, proceed with determining the fee amount (see HALLEX I-1-2-47).
+If the decision maker's approval determination was correct, the reviewing official will proceed with determining the fee amount (see HALLEX I-1-2-47).

 2. Decision Maker's Approval Determination Was Incorrect